kermorvant/ml/decision_trees.md

  week-day | 4 | 5
  week-end | 2 | 1

-One of the possible criterion to build a decision network is the information gain.
+One of the possible criterion to build a decision network is the information gain (IG).
 The information gain of an attribute A is the difference between the entropy of all the samples `M` and the sum of the entropies of the sets obtained by separating the samples according to the variable A.

 $$IG(M,A)  =  Ent(M) - \sum_{i\in A}\frac{|M_i|}{|M|}Ent(M_i)$$